reselbob/innosoft/service-discovery-k8s-simple/README.md

 Inject the Envoy side-car into the pods

-`kubectl label namespace istio-demo istio-injection=enabled`
+`kubectl label namespace default istio-injection=enabled`

 **Step 3:** To create the ingress rule that allows access to service, execute the following command: